Winkfield Row, Bracknell, Berkshire, RG42 6NH

 We have a large selection of reading scheme and ‘free reading books’ which are used for reading lessons, individual reading and for reading at home.
 Children are given opportunities to read with adults and to listen to stories and this is supported by our key text approach ‘The Literacy Tree’ in KS1 and KS2 English lessons.
 This helps them to develop their expression, understanding and enjoyment.
 Reading lessons are led by the teacher and are linked to next steps in learning.
 Each week all children visit our school library and are able to borrow a book of their choice.

 Phonics teaching takes place daily in EYFS and Year One classes.
+It is also taught daily in Year Two, up until Christmas.
 The Phonics scheme ELS is used by practitioners to plan and deliver sessions.
-This also supports some readers in Year Two and Key Stage Two.
+It also supports some readers in Key Stage Two.

 Whilst every adult at Winkfield St Mary’s is responsible for supporting children's spoken, reading and written skills; Miss O’Connor is our English Subject Leader.